 Partnering is in our DNA.

 RI’s work is most effective when we partner with communities, national governments, peer international organizations, local civil society, public institutions and the private sector.
 Collaboration enables us to harness complementary expertise and networks that ensures the people we serve receive the best solutions available.

 RI sends ninety percent of every donation to our programs in the field.

 We spent $115 million in 2017 on our programs, which are designed to be both responsive and flexible to serve the immediate and long-term needs of people in difficult circumstances.

 RI was founded by a group of concerned individuals in Los Angeles in 1990 to respond to the Manjil– Rudbar earthquake in Iran, the country’s worst natural disaster on record.
 The organization established a European headquarters in London, UK, and followed this with a merger with EnterpriseWorks, a development organization with more than sixty years of experience, uniquely bringing together a development approach with a focus on crisis settings.
-Together, these organizations have grown under the Relief International name to become an international organization operating in sixteen countries.
+Together, these organizations have grown under the Relief International name to become an international organization operating in seventeen countries.